Fee System

 {% endhint %}

-For more details, refer to the [Gas Calculation Basics](https://dev.ackinacki.com/~/changes/35/gas-calculation-basics) section.
+For more details, see [Gas Calculation Basics](https://dev.ackinacki.com/~/changes/35/gas-calculation-basics).

 {% hint style="info" %}